Strift/pandascore-nextjs-starter-kit/README.md

 ## Getting Started

+First, copy `.env.local.example` as `.env.local`.

+Then, set `PANDASCORE_API_TOKEN` to your PandaScore API token value.
+Your token can be found in your [account](https://app.pandascore.co/dashboard/)

-First, run the development server:
+Finally, run the development server:

 ```bash
 npm run dev